chghealthcare/chg-helm-charts-tool/README.md

 ```
 ## Requirements
 Requirements for a helm deployment include the following:
-- Values files must include a `project` value that contains the name of you
+- Values files must include a `project` value that contains the name of your repo/project `chg-example-service`.
 - There must be a valid secret in Vault.
 The secret must be named to match the `project` value in your values file.

 ## Deployment Values